TienPhanDev/lawyer_app/README.md

 Any questions or comments or contribution ideas can be forwarded to the project owners at:

-name: Dave Frame @BartTheScrivner
+Dave Frame @BartTheScrivner

-name: Tien Phan @TienPhanDev
+Tien Phan @TienPhanDev

 ##License
 All source code in the [Ambulance_Racer] is available jointly under the MIT License.
 See [LICENSE.md](LICENSE.md) for details.